Jeangowhy/opendocs/TS.md

 Because haveMuscles is not exported, only the animalsHaveMuscles function that shares the same un-merged namespace can see the symbol.
 The doAnimalsHaveMuscles function, even though it’s part of the merged Animal namespace can not see this un-exported member.

-## Merging Namespaces with Classes, Functions, and Enums
+## 🍀Merging Namespaces with Classes, Functions, and Enums

 Namespaces are flexible enough to also merge with other types of declarations.
 To do so, the namespace declaration must follow the declaration it will merge with.
 The resulting declaration has properties of both declaration types.
 TypeScript uses this capability to model some of the patterns in JavaScript as well as other programming languages.

-## Merging Namespaces with Classes
+## 🍀Merging Namespaces with Classes

 This gives the user a way of describing inner classes.